 Gotta Read This: New Books to Connect with Your Curriculum: This workshop highlights new books you might integrate into your language arts, social studies, math, science and arts curriculum.
 We have separate workshops for kindergarten to fifth-grade educators and sixth- to 12th-grade educators.

-Novel-Ties (for fourth- to eighth-grade educators) online workshop: Hot, new fiction to use in book discussion groups and literature circles.
+Novel-Ties (for fourth- to eighth-grade educators) self-paced online workshop: Hot, new fiction to use in book discussion groups and literature circles.
 Register now, and we’ll contact you to let you know when the workshop is available.

 Contact School Corps with questions.